jujinkim/web-hugo-source/content/post/use-utterances-comment-hugo.en.md

 # Why utterances?
 &nbsp;There are so many comment services for static pages.
 Disqus, HTML Comment Box, etc. In Korea, 'LiveRe' provides the social media comment service.

 &nbsp;But, Disqus is too heavy and needs a social media account.
-There could be also spam comments and malicious comments.
+There could be also malicious comments.
 LiveRe also has the disadvantages of the social media comment system.
-HTMLCommentBox is lightweight and doesn not require social media account, but it's difficult to manage and not free from spam as well.
+HTMLCommentBox is lightweight and doesn not require social media account, but it's difficult to manage and not free from malicious comments as well.
 &nbsp;Of course these services are not bad, but there are problems that mentioned above.

 &nbsp;utterances could be managed easily at GitHub issue from its repo since it is a service that uses GitHub issue.
 And it needs a GitHub account to leave a comment, so I think there should be fewer bad comments than other services..